 3. Add the chopped mushrooms to the boiling salted water and start a timer once the water returns to the boil.
 Time 10 minutes (or 15 minutes if you are particularly nervous!)

 4. Strain the mushrooms.
 Note: The strained liquid now contains the active ingredients: they are not destroyed by heat.
-This liquid is – technically – an illegal Class A drug in many countries!
-It will go off if stored.
+This liquid is – technically – an illegal Class A drug in some countries, but not in the UK.
+It will go off if stored for more than a couple of days.

 5. Rinse the boiled mushrooms in plenty of fresh water.